mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui said no.

 "Here we go again."
-Man-yi tapped the box once with her finger.
+Man-yi tapped the box with her finger.
 "If you don't take it, I'll be unhappy."

 Shen Hui took the box.
 She wanted to say thank you, but those two words couldn't hold the full swelling weight of what was in her chest.
 She looked down at the gold tube.